 Q. What is anxiety?

 Again, anxiety is a clinical term for a collection of symptoms.
 We all have the ability to become anxious as it is essentially a survival mechanism.
-When faced with a dangerous or life threatening situation, our brain send a message to our body that allows us to take immediate action be that to run away or fight the situation head on.
+When faced with a dangerous or life-threatening situation, our brain sends a message to our body that allows us to take immediate action be that to run away or fight the situation head-on.

 Again, a GP or mental health practitioner is required to diagnose a case of anxiety and the symptoms need to have been persistent for some time.

 Medications have been shown to be effective in reducing the symptoms of depression and anxiety.
 Where symptoms are long-standing and overwhelming, medication can often help individuals to engage better in psychological treatment by increasing motivation.

 There are various medications available including anti-depressants and anti-anxiety drugs.
 These can be prescribed at varying doses but generally, individuals will be started on a small dose so as to acclimatise the body.
 It is well documented that people can experience side effects as is common to most forms of medication however, many people also report no side effects.
 It is often a case of weighing up the pros and cons of continuing with treatment.